glurp/dsl-gtk/README.md

 NEW : 0.135.0 !!
 01-06-2014
 - EventMachine integration
 - Data binding for entry/slider/check_button : see samples/dyn.rb.
 Data are saved at exit() (with Ruiby stock capacity)
-- Object data binding ! : OStruct like composed of DynVar in place of ruiby values
+- Object data binding ! : Struct like composed of DynVar in place of ruiby values

 TODO for 1.0 :